 In Silence of the Lambs, serial killer Buffalo Bill enjoys hunting his victims naked in his darkened basement, and does so when going after the hero, Clarice Starling.

-A heroic example occurs in Realms of the Gods, where Daine goes after Ozorne in eagle form.
+A heroic example occurs in the last book of The Immortals, where Daine goes after Ozorne in eagle form.
 This trope comes into play when she changes back to a human: her clothes don't change with her.

 In Nightfall (based on Isaac Asimov's short story), when the titular climax occurs, many people are driven mad and civilization is turn upside down.
 After the climax, one of the characters narrowly avoids an encounter with a feralized man who hunts other people for food and who wears nothing but a belt in which he keeps his many knives.

 Used for comedic suspense in Storm Front.
 Called out of the shower by an escalating series of unexpected guests, Harry Dresden winds up naked in a situation that just keeps getting worse.